AntonKrug/stick-business-card-mk2-blinky/README.md

 If the `PORTD6` without current limiting resistor would be used as output and set to high the LED, PORT's PIN and/or MCU could be damaged.

 Even when the PCB doesn't have resistors populated, there are resistors inside each IO pin, the pull-up resistors of the input mode.
-These resistors are not precise and according to the spec around 20k to 50k.
+These resistors are not precise and according to the spec around 20k ohm to 50k ohm.
 Which might be on a higher side and limiting current too much, however it's enough to lit the LED and current wise it's safe.
 The MCU @ 8MHz combined with the LED lit consume together around 10mA.

 To turn on the LED the PORTD6 direction has to be as `input with pull-up`, to turn off the LED it needs to be set as `input in tri-state` or as output with low output (however be careful to not set the output to high).